aspose-slides/Aspose.Slides-API-References/english/java/com.aspose.slides/imathlimit/_index.md

 ---
 title: IMathLimit
-second_title: Aspose.Sildes for Java API Reference
+second_title: Aspose.Slides for Java API Reference
-description: p
- Specifies the Limit object consisting of text on the baseline and reduced-size text immediately above or below it.
+description:  Specifies the Limit object consisting of text on the baseline and reduced-size text immediately above or below it.
 type: docs
 weight: 901
 url: /java/com.aspose.slides/imathlimit/